cfclrk/env/README.md

 # envars

-An Emacs package that provides an API to set and unset environment variables from files, strings, and pairs.
+An Emacs package that provides an API for setting and unsetting environment variables from files, strings, and pairs.

-This package also provides two interactive functions:

-1. `envars-set-file`: Set all the environment variables defined in an env file
-2. `envars-unset-file`: Unset all the environment variables defined in an env file

-When used interactively, those functions prompt for a file.
-By default, the prompt begins at `envars-dir`.
+This package uses an `sh` subshell to evaluate environment variables.
+So, you may define environment variables using shellisms.

 ## Installation